 During Angola’s 27-year civil war, millions of families faced starvation or were forced to flee their homes.
 When the fighting ended in 2002, landmines and explosives littered fields, villages and towns, killing and injuring thousands.
-We have been clearing landmines in Angola since 1994, but our work is far from finished.
-Children like Manuel are still suffering the consequences of a war that ended before they were born.
+In all, 76 different types of landmines have been found across the country.

 OUR WORK